-More committed than ever
+Pri ori ty Pri ori ty

+- Priority 3 - Priority 4

+y 1 Integrating CSR into corporate governance 43

+y 2 Acting for the climate 46

+уЗ Having a positive social footprint 54

+y 4 Rolling out innovative actions 59

+Appendix 60

+Stepping up our commitment

-Ever since its creation in 2006, Vitura has strongly believed in the link between economic performance and environmental and social excellence.
+Ever since its creation in 2006, Vitura has closely associated economic performance and environmental and social excellence.
 It has embraced the challenges of sustainable development and is strongly committed to the transitions facing society.
-And this vision has more than proven its worth recently in Vitura's resilience to both the health and energy crises.

-In order to provide a transparent account of its actions, the Company has voluntarily published a Non-Financial Information Statement (NFIS) since 2013.
+It began publishing a Non-Financial Information Statement (NFIS) on a voluntary basis in 2013.
+Having shown great resilience during the pandemic and the subsequent energy crisis, Vitura took further strides in 2023.
+It is now working closely with its tenants to identify priority issues and to define action plans for each site through environmental, social and governance (ESG) communities, which have been set up as part of broader energy efficiency plans.

 Vitura's corporate social responsibility (CSR) strategy is based on analyzing and prioritizing the issues directly impacting it and maintaining an environmental, social and governance risk map.

 This strategy revolves around four focus areas: integrating CSR into our corporate governance, acting for the climate, having a positive social footprint and rolling out innovative actions.

-Each of these four areas is reflected in ambitious, concrete commitments that are broken down over the short, medium and long term, in line with the National Low Carbon Strategy, the "2°C pathway" of the Paris Agreement and the tertiary eco-energy mechanism issued within the broader framework of France's ELAN law, encouraging those involved in the energy management of tertiary buildings to reduce energy consumption.
+Each of these four areas is reflected in ambitious, concrete commitments that are broken down over the short, medium and long term, in line with the tertiary eco-energy scheme issued within the broader framework of France's ELAN law, encouraging those involved in the energy management of tertiary buildings to reduce energy consumption.
 The results produced have won the recognition of national and international environmental, social and governance (ESG) analysts.
-In 2022, for the fourth year in a row, the Company was named world number 1 in the Global Real Estate Sustainability Benchmark's (GRESB) listed office property companies category, with a score of 95/100.
+In 2023, Vitura received a GRESB (Global Real Estate Sustainability Benchmark) 5-star rating with an excellent score of 94/100, and has been ranked world number 1 (Global Sector Leader) in the listed office property companies category four times.

-PRIORITY 1 INTEGRATING CSR INTO CORPORATE GOVERNANCE
+Priority 1 Integrating CSR into corporate governance